 We have adopted various equity incentive plans, including a share option scheme adopted in February 2013 (as amended in June 2013, May 2015 and December 2016), or the 2013 Share Option Scheme, and a share award scheme adopted in February 2013 (as amended in January 2015, March 2016, June 2016, December 2018 and November 2019), or the 2013 Share Award Scheme.
 We account for compensation costs for all share-based awards using a fair-value based method and recognize expenses in our consolidated statements of comprehensive loss in accordance with U.S. GAAP.
 The maximum aggregate number of shares that we are authorized to issue pursuant to the 2013 Share Option Scheme is 209,750,000.
 The maximum aggregate number of shares that we are authorized to issue pursuant to the 2013 Share Award Scheme is 215,376,304 shares.
-As of the date of this prospectus, options to purchase a total of 127,156,000 ordinary shares, and 125,532,976 awards, have been granted and are outstanding, under such plans.
+As of the date of this prospectus, options to purchase a total of 126,754,000 ordinary shares, and 123,972,000 awards, have been granted and are outstanding, under such plans.
+An aggregate of 9,400,000 share awards are subject to accelerated vesting and will become outstanding ordinary shares upon the completion of this offering, and there will be 114,572,000 share awards granted and outstanding under such plans upon the completion of this offering.
 In 2017, 2018 and 2019, we recorded RMB91.0 million, RMB46.9 million and RMB121.3 million (US\$17.4 million), respectively, in share-based compensation expenses.
 We will recognize a one-time share-based compensation expense of approximately RMB88.6 million (US\$12.7 million) for share-based awards subject to accelerated vesting upon the completion of this offering.
 We believe the granting of share-based awards is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant share-based awards in the future.
 As a result, our expenses associated with share-based compensation will increase, which may have an adverse effect on our results of operations.